fadi-george/aspire-eng-proj/README.md

 ## Future Improvements

 Could have setup Docker for a local Postgres DB.
 Given more time, I would have liked to implement a webhook strategy for fetching release information and not rely on some arbitrary cron timer.
-I would have also liked to implement a notifications for new releases.